 If I want to be a nurse, but I’m not sure, should I take this class?

 - Many RN’s and BSN’s have started out as a Nurse Aide.
 This is a great opportunity to test out your career path, while gaining experience in the healthcare field.

 What are the steps that I have to take in order to register for this class?

 - Sign up to take the WorkKeys Assessment.
 You should receive your results within about a week.
 If you scored high enough, you will earn a Career Readiness Certificate (CRC).

 - If you earn a Career Readiness Certificate (CRC), register for the Nurse Aide Program with Workforce Solutions.
 Please register in person at the Workforce Solutions office at the LFCC Middletown Campus.

 - You will then get an email with the background check, physical and drug screening information.
-This must be completed at least 4 weeks in advance of the start of the class.
+This must be completed at least 3 weeks in advance of the start of the class so that we will have the results of your background check/drug screen before the start of the class.

 - Get a Royal Blue pair of scrubs from the Winchester Uniform store, white or black non-slip nursing shoes, and a watch with a second hand before the start of the class.

 - Your textbooks will be given to you the first night of the class.